TickTeam/guide-tt/ios_app/how_to_lock_the_app.md

 After you enable Passcode according to the steps above, you can then enable “Touch ID” in the same page.

-After that, with just a touch of the Home button, the Touch ID sensor will read your fingerprint and unlocks TickTick.
+After that, with just a touch of the Home button, the Touch ID sensor will read your fingerprint and unlock TickTick.